 - Sugar-Free Syrup

 - Fresh Berries

 - Pumpkin Puree

 - Over medium heat in a pot add your coconut stirring constantly so it does not burn.
 You want to toast it to a golden brown colour.

 - Add 1 can of coconut milk, water, cream and butter and bring to a boil.

 - Once the coconut is boiling lower the heat to low or 3 on the dial and add all of the other ingredients minus the toppings.

 - Stir until it becomes a thick oatmeal consistency.
 Add more water, cream or almond milk if you find it becomes too thick for your liking.
 We found this perfect for us.

-- Top with pumpkin spice, cream cheese and a tablespoon of Sukrin gold brown sugar (sugar-free)
+- Top with pumpkin spice, cream cheese and a tablespoon of Sukrin golden brown sugar (sugar-free)

-Enjoy you Keto porridge and a happy breakfast belly.
+Enjoy your Keto porridge and happy breakfast belly.

 Discussion: If you’re not a fan of pumpkin what would your keto porridge taste like?